esciencecenter-digital-skills/medical-image-processing/episodes/introduction_to_mri.md

 :::::::::::::::::::::::::::::::::::::::: keypoints

+- imaging MRIs commonly used for research can be anatomical, functional or diffusion
+- MRIs can be converted from DICOMs to Niftis
 - NIfTI image contain a header, which describes the contents, and the data.
 - The position of the NIfTI data in space is determined by the affine matrix.
 - NIfTI data is a multi-dimensional array of values.